XAI-ANITI/ethik/README.md

 ## Introduction

-Ethik is a Python package for performing [fair](https://www.microsoft.com/en-us/research/blog/machine-learning-for-fair-decisions/) and [explainable](https://www.wikiwand.com/en/Explainable_artificial_intelligence) machine learning.
+`ethik` is a Python package for performing [fair](https://www.microsoft.com/en-us/research/blog/machine-learning-for-fair-decisions/) and [explainable](https://www.wikiwand.com/en/Explainable_artificial_intelligence) machine learning.

 <div align="center">
   <img src="figures/overview.svg" width="660px" alt="overview"/>
 </div>

+`ethik` can be used to:

+1. Determine if a predictive model is biased with respect to one or more features.
+2. Understand how the performance of the model varies with respect to one or more features.
+3. Visualize which parts of an image influence a model's predictions.

 ## Installation